cosdata/cosdata/README.md

 cargo install --path .
 ```

-And run the binary
+And run the binary:
 ```
-cosdata
+cosdata --admin-key <your admin key>
 ```

-This should start the server and will ask for the Server Key to be entered.
-You can enter any text key (something simple like 'foobar' is fine for basic testing).
-You should see log lines similar to the following lines -
+This should start the server.
+You should see log lines similar to the following:

 ```
 [2025-02-21T02:30:29Z INFO  cosdata::web_server] starting HTTP server at http://127.0.0.1:8443